US gives protections to rare Midwest bird as prairie suffers

 The federal government in 2014 classified the bird as a threatened species, but was forced to reverse that move two years later following court rulings that determined the agency didn’t properly consider the voluntary conservation efforts.

 Landowners and oil companies already participating in the voluntary conservation programs won’t be affected by Thursday’s decision because they have been taking steps to protect habitat, officials have said.
-However, it prevents activities that result in the loss or degradation of existing habitat.
+It prevents activities that result in the loss or degradation of existing habitat.

-More than 9,375 square miles (24,280 square kilometers) were covered by conservation agreements as of last spring,
+More than 9,375 square miles (24,280 square kilometers) were covered by conservation agreements as of last spring.

+A 2014 Kansas law says the state has the sole power to regulate the lesser prairie chicken — along with the larger, darker and more abundant greater prairie chicken — and their habitats within Kansas.
+It authorized the attorney general or county prosecutors to sue over any federal attempt to enforce conservation measures.

+“In their final rule, the U.S. Fish and Wildlife Service first commended landowners’ voluntary efforts to increase lesser prairie-chicken populations in Kansas, and then unilaterally decided that the federal government is better equipped to address these local areas,” Kansas Republican Rep. Tracey Mann of Kansas said in a statement.

 Michael Robinson of the Center for Biological Diversity said having protections for the animals was “terrific” but came too late for prairie chickens in some areas.
 Robinson’s group filed a lawsuit against the government last month because it was five months late in releasing a final decision.
 The initial petition for protections for the bird was filed in 1995.